 School Reopening Guidance Overview (PDF)

 The California School for the Blind is located in Fremont, California and provides a multitude of services to blind and visually impaired children and young adults across the state.
-Formally established in 1922, CSB was originally located in Berkeley, California, and remains the only state-funded public school for the blind and visually impaired in California.
+Formally established in 1922, the California School for the Blind (CSB) was originally located in Berkeley, California, and remains the only state-funded public school for the blind and visually impaired in California.
 For the in-depth history of how CSB came to be, visit the History of CSB page.

 See the Myths and Facts about CSB (PDF) for more information.